Charter and Accreditation

 Accreditation status confirms that the university meets the specific standards set by the accrediting agency.
 More information about the meaning and process of accreditation is found on the NEASC website.

-LAU was granted accreditation for a five-year period as of November 2009.
-The stages LAU has completed since starting the rigorous process in fall 2005 have demonstrated the university’s commitment to academic quality.
-More information and documentation are available.
+In April 2015, LAU was re-granted accreditation for a ten-year period as of November 2014.
+The initial accreditation was granted in 2010 for a period of 5 years.
+The stages LAU has completed since starting the first rigorous process in fall 2005 have demonstrated the University’s commitment to academic quality.

 Doctor of Pharmacy